marionlamoureux/iceberg_lab/README.md

 ```

 #### 1. Partition evolution
-Let's look at the file size

-For reference, and because Iceberg will integrate nicely with all the components of the Cloudera Data Platform
+Let's look at the file size.
+For reference only, and because Iceberg will integrate nicely with all the components of the Cloudera Data Platform
 and with different engines, the task can be performed in PySpark, looking like so:

 **In pyspark**

 ```SQL
 SELECT partition,file_path, file_size_in_bytes
 FROM ${user-id}_airlines_maint.flights.files order by partition